Revenue Amplification Platform

 Quote complex products

 Streamline contract signings

-A DealRoom brings B2B buyers and sellers together in a single digital location and incorporates all the necessary technology, documents and data needed to close deals.
+A DealRoom brings B2B buyers and sellers together in a single digital sales room and incorporates all the necessary technology, documents, and data needed to close deals.

 Each branded DealRoom is personalized for each buyer based on only a few inputs confirmed during the first sales call.
-This collaborative environment is available at any given time to all stakeholders and includes real-time communication to eliminate fractured and repetitive communication between buyers and sellers over the course of the process.
+This collaborative environment creates a deeper connection with buyers.
+The digital sales room available at any given time to all stakeholders and includes real-time communication to eliminate fractured and repetitive communication between buyers and sellers over the course of the process.

-Sales teams are accustomed to going back and forth over email, sending relevant documents only when a potential buyer is ready for it.
+Sales professionals are accustomed to going back and forth over email, sending relevant documents only when a prospective buyer is ready for it.
 A DealRoom accelerates deals by incorporating accurate quotes, relevant contract materials (like terms of service), and eSign in one digital location, generated by asking a specific set of questions during the beginning of the sales cycle.

 The entire buying committee and sales team have access to the DealRoom, ensuring buyers and sellers are all on the same page at any given time.
 A DealRoom removes friction in the sales process, and enables your sales team to send accurate and personalized proposals before their competition can – leading to an increase in win rate and sales velocity.